Parallel mechanical computing: Metamaterials that can multitask: Theory

 \subsection{Temporal modulation}

 The metasurface approach, outlined thus far, is neither capable of carrying out more than one operation at once, nor performing a different operation than the one it is specifically configured for (e.g., differentiation or integration).
 As such, a single AMC can only undertake two tasks in series (Fig.~\ref{fig1}B), and both tasks have to be identical (e.g., two differentiations or two integrations depending on what the SF block is designed to accomplish).
 This inability to concurrently perform multiple tasks represents a major hindrance in current state-of-the-art AMCs, further exacerbating the problem of low computational speeds.
 To unlock parallel computing in AMCs, we exploit targetted changes in the frequency content of a propagating signal associated with periodic media which carry a momentum bias, and stemming from the temporal modulation of its unit cell properties.
 Across photonic \cite{wang2021space}, acoustic \cite{adlakha2020frequency,kang2022sound,lin2022anomalous}, and elastic phased structures \cite{palermo2020surface,moghaddaszadeh2021nonreciprocal,moghaddaszadeh2022complex}, these modulations have been shown to redistribute notable portions of the bulk wave energy into side bands representing up and down-converted harmonics of the fundamental frequency (Fig.~\ref{fig3}A).
 To enable these frequency conversions, the height of the shunted resonators in the AMC's unit cell is modulated at a rate, $\omega_m=0.25$ kHz, that is much smaller than the fundamental $3.45$ kHz frequency to ensure a stable response while still allowing wave amplitudes at different frequency channels to be controllable.
+This dynamic modulation is practically realizable via different methods, e.g., by pumping fluid into and out of the unit cell \cite{tian2019programmable}, without notable complexity.
 The modulation frequency is kept the same for all unit cells for simplicity.
-The selected time modulation is not only practically feasible in a number of ways, e.g., by pumping fluid into/out of the unit cell \cite{tian2019programmable}, but is also computationally inexpensive to realize.